Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 You then hang it at the height of the person who will be attempting to eat it.

 The challenge is to see who can eat their apple the fastest with their hand behind their backs.

 It is similar to apple bobbing, but you have to eat the entire apple!

 The largest haunted house takes nearly an hour to walk through.

-The total length of the walk through house is 2,261 ft.
-(689 m) and will take around 50 minutes to walk through.
+The total length of the walk-through house is 2,261 ft.
+(689 m), and it will take around 50 minutes to walk through.

 There is a blanket rule that you can only ask for candy whilst trick-or-treating if you are in or below the eighth grade – or 13 to 14 years old.